How to Get Japan PR in One Year Without an Immigration Lawyer

 How do I find a guarantor for my PR application?

 Your guarantor (身元保証人) must be a Japanese national or existing permanent resident.
 Common choices: your direct manager, a senior Japanese colleague, or a Japanese friend with stable employment.
-They sign a guarantee letter accepting moral (not financial) responsibility.
-In practice, the obligation is ceremonial — guarantors are never penalized if you violate terms.
+They sign a guarantee letter accepting moral responsibility rather than financial debt; it is not an undertaking to pay your debts.

 What if my points dropped below 80 for one month during the qualifying period?